 Salvation Army - Project Bundle-Up

-Players and their families annually take disadvantaged children shopping for winter outerwear as part of the Salvation Army’s Project Bundle-Up program.
-Patricia Rooney, wife of Steelers Chairman Dan Rooney, and Joe DiNardo, retired WTAE-TV weatherman, are founders of the program.
-Tight end Heath Miller hosts the annual miniature golf classic in the Spring.
-In addition, the Steelers host a monetary collection at a home game each fall. www.projectbundleup.com
+Players and their families annually take disadvantaged children shopping for winter outerwear as part of the Salvation Army's Project Bundle-Up program.
+Patricia Rooney, wife of the late Steelers Chairman Dan Rooney, and Joe DiNardo, retired WTAE-TV weatherman, are founders of the program.
+2018 marks the 21st The Project Bundle-Up Mini Golf fundraiser.
+A Steelers coach or player has served as the host of the event since its inception.

-Mascot Steely McBeam makes appearances at training camp, home games, Children’s Hospital and numerous charitable events.
-For more information, visit www.steelers.com/community/appearances.html.
+Mascot Steely McBeam makes appearances at training camp, home games and numerous charitable events.
+For more information, visit www.steelers.com/community/appearance-requests/.

-The annual Hometown Huddle is a program throughout the NFL partnering players with local United Way agencies to encourage volunteerism and giving back to the community.
-The Steelers annually host the United Way’s campaign kickoff at halftime of a preseason game, featuring three corporate participants in a field goal competition.
+The Steelers annually host the United Way's campaign kickoff at halftime of a preseason game, featuring three corporate participants in a field goal competition.
 The winner presents the United Way with its first campaign donation of the year.
-Steelers players and staff also participate in the annual Day of Caring. www.unitedwaypittsburgh.org
+A Steelers United Way spokesman visits local corporations to encourage support of the annual campaign.

 Urban Impact Foundation

-The Urban Impact Foundation (UIF) is a faith-based, nonprofit corporation which fosters Christian community development on Pittsburgh’s North Side.
+The Urban Impact Foundation (UIF) is a faith-based, nonprofit corporation which fosters Christian community development on Pittsburgh's North Side.
 One of the outreaches is through athletic programs and events.
-Several Steelers players participate in a football clinic held by UIF on Pittsburgh’s North Side each summer. www.urbanimpactpittsburgh.org
+Many Steelers players participate in a football clinic held by UIF on Pittsburgh's North Side each summer.

 Westmoreland County Food Bank

-Steelers fans attending the night practice at Latrobe Memorial Stadium each August help the less fortunate in Westmoreland County by donating food and money to the local food bank.
-Giant Eagle matches the food donation pound-for-pound which means twice as many residents are fed.
-The Westmoreland County Food Bank serves nearly 15,000 area residents each month including 4,000 children and more than 2,000 seniors. www.westmorelandfoodbank.org
+Steelers fans attending the night practice at training camp each August help the less fortunate in Westmoreland County by donating food and money to the local food bank.